citec-spbu/Backend-registry/README.md

 # Backend-registry
-Backend for Register of Clinical Practice projects of St. Petersburg State University.
+Backend of the SPbU Project Registry web app.
+Created as part of the in-university internship.

 ## Launch
 1. Download [Docker](https://docs.docker.com/engine/install/)